-In a new white paper, Wickes explains the positive impact of integrating existing visual data with the IoT, big data, cloud and analytics to create new applications.
-The resulting VIoT applications could range from speeding up the response to motorway accidents and managing city parking to working with people flows in transport hubs, caring for vulnerable people and helping to sell products and services.
+In a white paper, Wickes flags up the myriad benefits of integrating existing visual data with big data, the IoT, cloud and analytics, to build new applications.
+He said resulting VIoT applications could help bring numerous benefits, including speeding up responses to traffic accidents and helping companies to sell their products and services.

-According to McKinsey, video analytics will see a compound annual growth rate of more than 50 percent over the next five years, contributing to a potential economic impact for the IoT of $3.9 trillion to $11.1 trillion a year by 2025.
-The ability to integrate visual data into complex systems is expanding the horizons of what can be achieved.
+McKinsey figures suggest video analytics will see 50% compound annual growth over the next five years, contributing to a potential $3.9 trillion economic impact for the IoT, to $11.1 trillion a year by 2025.